Ben’s Blog | News From Ben’s Bus

 WHAT IS THE EES?

-The EU Entry/Exit System (EES) is a system for digitally registering travellers from the UK and other non-EU countries when they first cross an EU external border.
+What is the EESThe EU Entry/Exit System (EES) is a system for digitally registering travellers from the UK and other non-EU countries when they first cross an EU external border.
 It is being introduced to allow stricter controls of movement into the Schengen area.

 As reported in this BBC article and quoting EU Commissioner Johansson, the rules will mean “we will know if people stay too long” and “will make it harder for criminals, terrorists or Russian spies to use fake passports“.